JBennett45/wordpress-base-theme-25/README.md

 I've numbered each error to help you narrow down an issue should one arrise, because this is a starter theme, really the only issues will be down to plugin clashes or a dependency not being active.
 As mentioned above I recommend developing with debug on to catch any core errors.

 **Error #1** An ACF helper has been used without the plugin being installed or active, either remove the helper function or install/activate ACF.

+# Development Mode
+To support larger local database changes or bigger additions I've created a development mode.
+This collection of functions adds a development mode WP menu item where you can set a master user and the build phases.
+If development is selected in the build phase, only the master username populated above will be able to sign in.
+Any other users will be signed out and shown a development message if they try and log in again.
+Really useful when you want a live copy of the database but don't want a client making changes in the duration of a patch or addition/you're making database changes that would clash with live.